GerrenJ/GerrenJ/README.md

 # Hello, I'm Gerren.
 <a href="https://linkedin.com/in/gerren-jerome-ga/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a Cybersecurity student, with one more course left before graduation.
+I am a Cybersecurity student and enthusiast.
 I have a passion for anything technology (good or bad) and a dedication to solving complex problems no matter how big or small.
+If there is a solution, best believe I am looking for it.

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC).

 ## Skills